StaymanHou/problem_solving_algorithm/2_framework.md

 ![Animated problem tree example](assets/animated-problem-tree.gif)

 You can find all the frames of the animated gif in [this folder](raw/animated-problem-tree-example-gif/).
-This way to can read through each frame if you want.
+This way you can read through each frame if you want.

 What's happening here is essentially following the 6 steps for each node as we grow, prune, revise, traverse, and retract through the tree.
 It may seem chaotic but if you look at it carefully you can see order.
 Unfortunately, I cannot provide you with an SOP that you can simply follow along each step and get any problem solved, because in its very nature problem-solving is an art of balancing various activities including discovery, learning, brainstorming, research, and hypothesizing. validating, building, testing, and more.
 We may skip or simplify certain steps or activities for certain problems while investing a ton of effort in the same steps or activities for other problems.